-On the PSD83xF2 or PSD85xF2, the Reset Flash instruction puts the Flash memory back into normal READ Mode.
-If an Error condition has occurred (and the device has set the Error Flag (DQ5) bit to 1) the Flash memory is put back into normal READ Mode within 25 μ s of the Reset Flash instruction having been issued.
+The Reset Flash instruction puts the Flash memory back into normal Read mode.
+If an Error condition has occurred (and the device has set the Error Flag (DQ5) bit to 1) the Flash memory is put back into normal Read mode within 25 μ s of the Reset Flash instruction having been issued.
 The Reset Flash instruction is ignored when it is issued during a Program or Bulk Erase cycle of the Flash memory.
-The Reset Flash instruction aborts any on-going Sector Erase cycle, and returns the Flash memory to the normal READ Mode within 25 μ s.
+The Reset Flash instruction aborts any on-going Sector Erase cycle, and returns the Flash memory to the normal Read mode within 25 μ s.

-Reset (RESET) Signal (on the PSD83xF2 and PSD85xF2).
-A pulse on Reset (RESET) aborts any cycle that is in progress, and resets the Flash memory to the READ Mode.
-When the reset occurs during a Program or Erase cycle, the Flash memory takes up to 25 μ s to return to the READ Mode.
-It is recommended that the Reset (RESET) pulse (except for Power On Reset, as described on page 63) be at least 25 μ s so that the Flash memory is always ready for the MCU to fetch the bootstrap instructions after the Reset cycle is complete.
+Reset (RESET) Signal.
+A pulse on Reset (RE-SET) aborts any cycle that is in progress, and resets the Flash memory to the Read mode.
+When the reset occurs during a Program or Erase cycle, the Flash memory takes up to 25 μ s to return to the Read mode.
+It is recommended that the Reset (RESET) pulse (except for Power On Reset, as described on page 60) be at least 25 μ s so that the Flash memory is always ready for the MCU to fetch the bootstrap instructions after the Reset cycle is complete.